(By Guest Contributor Mark Schlereth)

 One of my favorite scriptures in the Bible comes from Hebrews 10: 24-25: “Let us consider how to stimulate one another to love and good deeds.
 Not forsaking our own assembling together, as is the habit of many, but encouraging one another, and all the more as the day draws near.”

-Mark Schlereth played Guard for 12 years in the NFL , won three Super bowls and is now an analyst on ESPN.
+Mark Schlereth played Guard for 12 years in the NFL, won three Super bowls, and is now an analyst on Fox Sports.
 He is the father of three children.
-Mark’s son Daniel was drafted in 2008 in the first round of the MLB draft by the Arizona Diamondbacks and most recently played for the Chicago Cubs.
-Mark spent many years coaching his children’s various sports, where he learned some great life lessons. click here to follow him on twitter
+Mark’s son Daniel was drafted in 2008 in the first round of the MLB draft by the Arizona Diamondbacks and has played for several MLB teams.
+Mark spent many years coaching his children’s various sports, where he learned some great life lessons.
+Click here to follow him on Twitter.